k21971/EvilHack/doc/evilhack-changelog.md

 - Gauntlets of Purity gives damage bonus while worn for lawful unarmed players trained in martial arts
 - New forging artifact recipe - Ashmar
+- Fix: paranoid_swim to use yes/no vs y/n